etnt/mfl/README.md

   -l, --llvm            Generate LLVM IR and compile to binary code
 ```

-Note: The LLVM- and G-machine backends are not working atm.
+Note: The G-machine backends are not working atm.

 ## Examples
 Example, generating BEAM code: